MIDDLE NEIGHBORHOODS

 A young Black boy holds a paper up in front of a house

-The Middle Neighborhoods Initiative brings attention to neighborhoods that have been homes to middle and working class families, and now are on edge between growth and decline.
+The national Middle Neighborhoods Initiative brings attention to neighborhoods that are home to middle and working class families, and hover on the edge between growth and decline.

 Modest investments in middle neighborhoods can sustain these communities as safe, affordable places that offer a high quality of life and access to opportunity.

-Sign up for Middle Neighborhoods’ next webinar, or sign up to receive their monthly newsletter.
+Join us for our next webinar, or sign up to receive the monthly newsletter.
 Both highlight best practices from the practitioners, researchers, and policymakers who are influencing middle neighborhoods throughout America.

-The middle neighborhoods team offers free monthly webinars on key topics to help strengthen and protect the middle neighborhoods in our communities.
+The Middle Neighborhoods Initiative offers free webinars on key topics to help strengthen and protect the middle neighborhoods in our communities.

 COMMUNITY OF PRACTICE

 The primary purpose of the Community of Practice (CoP) is to facilitate peer-to-peer learning and technical assistance opportunities among practitioners working to stabilize and strengthen middle neighborhoods.
-The CoP also provides input to researchers and policymakers and builds support for middle neighborhood work.
+The CoP also provides input and support to researchers and policymakers support.
 The CoP’s work takes place primarily through newsletters, webinars, peer introductions, site visits, focus groups, and direct communication on the CoP listserv.
-The CoP has also hosted annual in-person convenings, which will resume in future years.

-5. Convene (virtually until in-person meetings are advisable) other CoP members in your region to discuss a particular issue, or to start creating a regional action agenda.
-Marcia can help you contact your peers and plan your convening.
+Host a conveningHost a virtual or in-person meeting with other CoP members in your region to discuss a particular issue, or create a regional action agenda.
+We can help you contact your peers and plan your convening.

-Middle Neighborhoods members publish reports, research, policy briefs, and articles—and conduct webinars and events—to help equip communities around the country with the information they need to begin or refine interventions and investments in their middle neighborhoods.
-Resource materials are available to download free of charge below.
+Middle Neighborhoods members publish reports, research, policy briefs, and articles—and conduct webinars and events—to help equip communities around the country with the information they need to begin or refine interventions and investments in middle neighborhoods.
+Resource materials are available below.

-Please feel free to link to any of these publications to share with others, but do not upload the publications to any other public website or forum without written permission of Middle Neighborhoods.
-For additional information or to request such permission, contact Marcia Nedland at [email protected].
+Please feel free to link to any of these publications and share with others, but do not upload the publications to any other public website or forum without written permission of Middle Neighborhoods.
+For additional information or to request such permission, contact Marcia Nedland

 PUBLICATIONS